WP Umbrella Logo

 File permissions WordPress

-They determine who can read, modify, or execute specific actions, essentially serving as the gatekeepers to your website’s core functionalities.
+In a nutshell, permissions determine who can read, modify, or execute specific actions, essentially serving as the gatekeepers to your website’s core functionalities.

 When configured properly, these permissions ensure that only authorized individuals or processes can make changes, thereby enhancing the site’s security.